wagtail/wagtail/docs/reference/settings.rst

     Note that all languages that exist in ``WAGTAIL_CONTENT_LANGUAGES`` must also exist in your ``LANGUAGES`` setting.
-This is so that Wagtail can generate a live URL to these pages from an untranslated context (eg, the admin interface).
+This is so that Wagtail can generate a live URL to these pages from an untranslated context (e.g. the admin interface).

 Embeds